 Other related VBA code snippets

-The following VBA Code Snippets maybe useful for applying this post in a wider context.
+The following VBA Code Snippets will be useful for applying this post in a wider context.

 - Protect and unprotect worksheets